sug4r-wr41th/sug4r-wr41th.github.io/content/posts/a256c9e8-16e9-4d4d-8e1c-7bee3584a5da/index.md

 # Analysis

-The initial access vector it's an infected USB stick, used to transfer files to a copy shop, containing the following files:
+The initial access vector is an infected USB stick, used to transfer files to a copy shop, containing the following files:

 ![](images/usb_drive_content.png)